-4.1 Competitors sometimes want to challenge how the race committee has scored them.
-In that case, they should complete and deliver a scoring enquiry to the race office within the protest time limit.
-The RC should arrange to share their evidence with the competitor before responding to the enquiry.
-If the competitor is not satisfied with the race committee's answer to the scoring enquiry, the competitor is advised to deliver a request for redress as soon as reasonably possible.
-The scoring enquiry form should be appended to the request for redress.
+4.1 Competitors sometimes want to question how the race committee has scored them.
+In that case, they may complete and deliver a scoring enquiry to the race office within time limit of RRS 62.2.
+The RC may arrange to share their evidence with the competitor before responding to the enquiry.
+If the competitor is not satisfied with the race committee's answer to the scoring enquiry, the competitor may deliver a request for redress within the time limit of RRS 62.2.

-If an event does not provide the scoring inquiry system, competitors should deliver a request for redress within the protest time limit or as soon as reasonably possible after the results have been published.
+If an event does not provide the scoring inquiry system, competitors may deliver a request for redress within the protest time limit or as soon as reasonably possible after the results have been published.

-In the hearing of such a request for redress, a competitor must provide evidence that the race committee has made an error.
-Video evidence or the relative positions of two boats scored differently, rarely proves that the race committee has made an error.
-In finding facts, the protest committee will be governed by weight of evidence.
+4.2 In the hearing of such a request for redress, a competitor must provide evidence that the race committee has made an error in scoring a boat.
+Video evidence or the relative positions of two or more boats scored differently rarely provides evidence that the race committee has made a scoring error.
+In finding facts, the protest committee will be governed by the weight of evidence.
 See World Sailing Case 136.